Partial Knee Replacement Recovery

 A little back story on me: when I was born, my muscles in my arms and legs were severely atrophied, to the point where the doctors gave a possible cause as muscular dystrophy…thankfully they were incorrect, but I was still far behind the curve when it came to muscular development.
 As a result, I had to work hard for years to catch up to my peers (pushing my body to its limits was always a strength of mine); it also helped me develop a lifelong affinity for fitness (running, biking, weightlifting and so on).

-In May of 2000, as I was training for competitive running season, I felt a wet pop in the back of my right knee, followed by a great deal of stinging pain and some swelling.
+In May of 2000, as I was training for a competitive running season, I felt a wet pop in the back of my right knee, followed by a great deal of stinging pain and some swelling.
 Hoping that it was something that was simply temporary, I not only ran that day, but continued running that entire season.

 But it didn’t get better.
 Quite the opposite, in fact.